Contracting at ISU

 Many contracts can be oral.
 However, certain contracts are void unless they are in writing, such as those calling for performance of obligations to be completed more than a year in the future.
 In addition, because the University is a state entity accountable to the public, it is preferable that contracts be in writing.

 The Contract Assistance and Templates page lists common contracts needed by University units and the departments to contact for assistance with the contracts.
-You are also welcome to contact the Office of University Counsel for assistance.
+You are also welcome to contact the Office of General Counsel for assistance.